The Edinburgh Pollinator Pledge

 3. Expand the Network

 To build the network of gardens across the city we need your help.
-We need you to shout about the pledge you have taken and get your friends and neighbours involved.
-Send us pictures of your window box, garden or meadow and inspire others to help us fill in the dots on the map.
+We need you to shout about the pledge you have taken and get your friends and neighbours involved!

 More ideas